canonical/platform-engineering-docs/onboarding/how-to/increase-storage-used-by-charm-workaround.md

 While working on this document, it was tried to:
 -  Change the PVC/PV resources: failed because it was not reflected on the Juju storage entity.
-- Change the [metadata.yaml](https://juju.is/docs/sdk/metadata-yaml#heading--storage) requiring bigger storage and refresh the charm: failed because is not allowed.
+- Change the [`metadata.yaml`](https://juju.is/docs/sdk/metadata-yaml#heading--storage) requiring bigger storage and refresh the charm: failed because is not allowed.

-*[Lasciate ogne speranza, voi ch'intrate](https://en.wikipedia.org/wiki/Inferno_(Dante)#:~:text=Dante%20passes%20through%20the%20gate,%2C%20ye%20who%20enter%20here.%22)*

 ## Environment
 * Juju 3.1.6